andOlga/umineko-catbox-english/README.md

 Currently, the "main" content (stuff that was present in all previous releases of Umineko, i.e. Episodes 1-8) has been translated, however, only EPs 1-2 have been thoroughly tested so far.

-Other episodes may contain a few untranslated lines here and there in the main text, will have untranslated tips, character bios, and, in the worst case, may outright crash.
+Your experience with the untested episodes may range from encountering a couple of untranslated sentences here and there to outright crashes.
+Of course, I am working on testing and fixing the remaining episodes.

 Bonus content (Tsubasa, Hane and the new Saku-exclusive stories) has not been touched at all yet.
 For now, it is fully in Japanese.
 I will get around to it when the main EPs are done.